Paligo/xee/xee-interpreter/README.md

 standard library.

-This is used by [`xee-xpath`](https://docs.rs/xee-xpath/latest/xee_xpath/) to implement XPath and can also serve as the engine to execute XSLT code (work in progress).
+This is used by [`xee-xpath`](https://docs.rs/xee-xpath/latest/xee_xpath/) to implement XPath and can also serve as the engine to execute XSLT code (partial support; template dispatch, parameters, and try/catch work, but much remains).

 This is a low-level crate of the [Xee project](https://github.com/Paligo/xee).
 For the API entry point see